How much can a first-time buyer borrow?

 See what you’re eligible for

 There are loads of new first-time buyer schemes available - the hard part is knowing what they are or if you’re eligible!
 That’s where Tembo comes in.
-Our smart technology compares your eligibility to thousands of mortgages and budget-boosting schemes when you create a free Tembo plan.
-At the end, you’ll get a personalised mortgage recommendation with all the ways you could make home happen.
+Our smart technology compares your eligibility to thousands of mortgages and budget-boosting schemes when you complete your details online with us.

 If you’re struggling to borrow enough for a mortgage, another way around it is to borrow less by putting down a bigger deposit.
-While this is easier said than done, there are ways to boost your house deposit:
+If saving a larger deposit feels challenging, there are several ways to boost your house deposit:

 4. Deposit Boost